delabassee/java-lab/lab7-record.md

 ```
 The application will now compile fine but if you test it, you will not get any result!

 The (old) `Speaker.java` class was relying on Helidon JSONB support.
 The issue you are facing is that Record is a fairly recent feature, and not all JSONB frameworks support them.
 The good news is that things are changing rapidly, ex.
-Apache Johnson and Jackson will soon offer full Record support.
+Apache Johnson, and Jackson will soon offer full Record support.

 In the meantime, we can easily fix this by updating the Speaker record to return, using the JSONP API, a JSON representation of its various components.

 1. Add the following `toJson` method to the `Speaker.java` record.

+`nano src/main/java/conference/Speaker.java`

 ```
 JsonObject toJson() {